kosl/ihipp-examples/docs/week5.md

     - `blockDim`: block dimension in thread units
     - `gridDim`: grid dimension in block units

-The picture below (source: nvidia.com) shows an example of a CUDA thread hierarchy with 2D blocks.
+The image below shows an example of a CUDA thread hierarchy with 2D blocks.

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images//grid-of-thread-blocks.png)
+**Source of image: nvidia.com**

 Using built-in variables we can define global thread indices that run in a kernel.
 For a 1D kernel we can define a global thread index `idx` in the following way: